 Salesforce Ventures, an affiliate of Salesforce, made investments in our common stock in January 2014, March 2015, July 2017, January 2018 and September 2019.
-As of January 31, 2020, Salesforce was our second largest stockholder and beneficially owned 10,760,469 shares of our common stock.
+As of April 30, 2020, Salesforce was our second largest stockholder and beneficially owned 10,760,469 shares of our common stock.
 See "Principal Stockholders" and "Certain Relationships and Related Party Transactions-Transactions with Salesforce" for additional information.

-Pursuant to our Reseller Agreement with Salesforce (the "Salesforce Agreement"), when we sell our client onboarding, loan origination and/or deposit account opening applications, we include a subscription to the underlying Salesforce Platform and remit a subscription fee to Salesforce.
+Pursuant to the Salesforce Agreement, when we sell our client onboarding, loan origination and/or deposit account opening applications, we include a subscription to the underlying Salesforce Platform and remit a subscription fee to Salesforce.
 In exchange, Salesforce provides the hosting infrastructure and data center for these applications, as well as configuration, reporting and other functionality within the Salesforce Platform.
 In addition, under the Salesforce Agreement, we are an authorized reseller of Salesforce's CRM functionality to certain financial institutions in the United States.
-The Salesforce Agreement expires in June 2022 unless earlier terminated by either party in the event of the other party's material breach, bankruptcy, insolvency or ceasing to conduct business in the ordinary course.
-See "Certain Relationships and Related Party Transactions with Salesforce" for additional information.
+Our original agreement with Salesforce was entered into in December 2011.
+On June 19, 2020, this agreement was superseded and replaced by the Salesforce Agreement which expires on June 19, 2027 unless earlier terminated by either party in the event of the other party's material breach, bankruptcy, change in control in favor of a direct competitor, or intellectual property infringement.
+The Salesforce Agreement automatically renews for additional one-year periods thereafter unless notice of termination is provided.
+See "Certain Relationships and Related Party Transactions-Transactions with Salesforce" for additional information.